Runnable/octobear/README.md

 ```
 {
   results: [{
     metadata: {
       name: String, // Name specified for service in `docker-compose.yml`
-			isMain: Boolean, // Wether this should be the instance for which a repo instance should be created
     },
     extends: {
       service: 'String', // name to the service to extend
       file: 'String' // path to the compose file where original service is registered
-    }
-    // optional
+    },
-		code: {
+    code: { // optional
       repo: 'String', // repo full name
       commitish: 'String' // Optional.
 Commit or branch
     }),
     build: {
       dockerFilePath: String, // Optional.
 Path for Dockerfile used to build instance,
       dockerBuildContext: String, // Optional.
 Path for Docker build context
     },
     files: { // Optional
       '/Dockerfile': {
       body: String // Body for Dockerfile to be used.
-Only specified if there is  no `buildDockerfilePath`
+Only specified if there is  no `buildDockerfilePath`			}
-			}
     },
     instance: {
       name: String, // Instance name.
 Different from name specified in `docker-compose.yml`,
       containerStartCommand: String, // Optional.
 Command provided to start instance
       ports: Array<Number>, // Array of number for ports
       env: Array<String> // Array of strings for env variables.
 Includes hostname substitution
     }
-	}]
+  }],
-  envFiles: [String] // Array of all ENV files that should be loaded
+  envFiles: [String] // Array of all ENV files that should be loaded,
+  mains: {
+    builds: { // includes all built main
+      {serviceName}: result {value in results for this}
+    },
+    externals: {
+      {serviceName}: results {value in results for this}
+    }
+  }
 }
 ```